When your baby or infant has a feverFever - infant; Fever - baby

 - Fever symptoms come back after they had gone away

-- Has been having fevers come and go for up to a week or more, even if they are not very high.
+- Has had fevers come and go for up to a week or more, even if they are not very high.

-- Your child has other symptoms that suggest an illness may need to be treated, such as a sore throat, earache, diarrhea, nausea or vomiting, or a cough.
+- Has other symptoms that suggest an illness may need to be treated, such as a sore throat, earache, diarrhea, nausea or vomiting, or a cough.

 - Cannot be awakened easily or at all